Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/redshift.md

         These credentials are case-sensitive, so keep that in mind.

-6. Next to the credentials section, Amplitude dynamically creates the query it will use to create Redshift objects.
+6. Next to the credentials section, Amplitude dynamically creates the query it uses to create Redshift objects.
 To copy it to the clipboard, click **Copy**.
 You can now paste it into the Redshift CLI.
 7. Click **Next**.
-Amplitude will try to upload test data using the credentials you entered.
+Amplitude attempts to upload test data using the credentials you entered.
 If the upload is successful, click **Finish**.

 All future events are automatically sent to Redshift.